Read a particle stack

 # ... and the cartesian coordinate system

-pixel_size = relion_particle.instrument_config.pixel_size
+pixel_size = relion_particle.parameters.instrument_config.pixel_size

 frequency_grid_in_angstroms = (